Alejogb1/job-board/blog-data/how-can-i-connect-a-private-blockchain-to-a-vps-hostinger-using-web3.md

 id: "how-can-i-connect-a-private-blockchain-to-a-vps-hostinger-using-web3"
 ---

-, let’s tackle this.
 I've seen this particular challenge pop up a few times over the years, specifically the part about bridging a private blockchain – which, let's be honest, often means something you've spun up yourself – to a commercially available vps.
 It's not always as straightforward as hooking up to a public network.
 The core issue here is establishing a secure communication channel between your private blockchain nodes and your hostinger vps using web3.js or a similar library, while accounting for the typical firewall restrictions you'll encounter.

 The most critical aspect is the network configuration, which we'll explore in detail.
 Your private blockchain's network ID, genesis block, and node connection information aren’t magically known to the outside world.
 Essentially, you are creating a closed system, and the vps needs the equivalent of an invitation to join.